andersonlevita/PowerfulTodo/README.md

 # PowerfulTodo

-This is a project basead on [TodoMVC]("http://todomvc.com/") to apply the highest concepts in software engineering.
+This is a project basead on [Backbone-Boilerplate]("https://github.com/backbone-boilerplate/backbone-boilerplate") and [TodoMVC]("http://todomvc.com/") to apply the highest concepts in software engineering.

 ## How we use